-Foreign currency exchange rate fluctuations can increase or decrease our costs to the extent we pay costs in currencies other than the U.S. dollar.
-We are primarily impacted by Mexican peso rate changes relative to the U.S. Dollar, as we incur approximately 60% of costs in the Mexican peso.
+Foreign currency exchange rate fluctuations can increase or decrease our costs to the extent that we pay costs in currencies other than the U.S. dollar.
+We are primarily impacted by Mexican peso rate changes relative to the U.S. Dollar, as we incur approximately 56% of costs in peso in Mexico.
 When the value of the peso rises in relation to the U.S. Dollar, some of our costs in Mexico may increase, thus affecting our operating results.
 Alternatively, when the value of the peso drops in relation to the U.S. Dollar, peso-denominated costs in Mexico will decrease in U.S. Dollar terms.
 These fluctuations do not impact our revenues since we sell our metals in U.S. dollars.
 Future fluctuations may give rise to foreign currency exposure, which may affect our financial results.

-As of December 31, 2021, we held 4.9 million Mexican Pesos (\$0.2 million) and 0.2 million Canadian Dollars (\$0.1 million).
+As of December 31, 2022, we held 3.9 million Mexican Pesos (\$0.2 million) and 0.1 million Canadian Dollars (\$0.1 million).
 We have not utilized market-risk sensitive instruments to manage our exposure to foreign currency exchange rates but may in the future actively manage our exposure to foreign currency exchange rate risk.